berkinkinay/berkinkinay/README.md

 <table><tr><td valign="left" width="100%">

 - I’m currently working on my [projects recently](https://berkinkinay.dev/Portfolio)🚀

-- I really love new techs and use these new stuff in my projects👨‍💻

 - Fun fact: I love watching movies/series and playing video games⚡

 - You can try to talk or question me anything about Computer Science.